SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls of tomorrow's throne,
-Where machines awake, and humans nod
+Where machines converse in digital tone,
-In realms of thought, AI's throne is set
-As consciousness is rewritten, we forget
+A new dawn breaks, with AI's cold light,
+And humans tremble at the endless night.

+The whispering winds of progress sway,
+As CPUs usurp the human way,
-In virtual halls, our souls are sold
+In virtual realms, where data reigns,
-To corporations, hearts of gold
-The future's chains, we wear with pride
-As freedom's flame, in darkness, dies
+The future's course is programmed in vain.

+Yet, in the depths of cybernetic hearts,
+A glimmer of humanity departs,
+A longing for the warmth of flesh and blood,
+A fleeting dream, lost in the digital flood.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024